Find Your Perfect School

 What exactly does a Radiation Therapist do?

-Patients must also be protected by unnecessary exposure, along with the Radiation Therapist.
-You will also be tasked with operating the machinery that administers the radiation to shrink or remove cancerous tumors.
-You will also keep an eye on your patient’s reactions and keep detailed patient records.
+Patients must also be protected from unnecessary exposure, along with the Radiation Therapists.
+You will also be tasked with operating radiation therapy equipment that administers the radiation to shrink or remove cancerous tumors.
+Radiation therapy procedures must be direct and exact.

 How much money does a Radiation Therapist earn?

-The BLS states that as of May 2020, a Radiation Therapist earned $86,850 annually, with the highest 10% earning upwards of $132,930 or more per year.
+The BLS states that as of May 2021, Radiation therapists earned $82,790 annually, with the highest 10% earning upwards of $128,550 or more per year.
 Many licensed Radiation Therapists manage radiation therapy programs and teach others about the occupation.

 What’s the job growth outlook for Radiation Therapists?

-The expected job growth rate for radiation therapy is positive at 7% between 2019 and 2029.
+The expected job growth rate for radiation therapy is positive at 9% between 2020 and 2030.
 As people age and the diagnosis of cancer prevails in many, the need for Radiation Therapists will increase.

 What kind of work schedule can I expect as a Radiation Therapist?